Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Vector-Valued Nash Games as Vector Optimization

 \subsection{Characterization of Nash equilibria for vector-valued games}

 Within this section, we study vector-valued Nash games, that is, $N$ player non-cooperative games in which the costs are partially ordered.
-We will present these results in the context of generalized Nash games as in Section~\ref{sec:generalized}, but will also consider the important special case of shared constraints in Section~\ref{sec:vector-Nash-shared}.
+We will present these results in the context of generalized Nash games as in Section~\ref{sec:generalized}.

 Specifically, each player $i$ has a cost function $f_i: \prod_{j = 1}^N \xcal_j \to \ycal_i$ mapping to some partially ordered space $\ycal_i$ with associated convex ordering cone $K_i \subseteq \ycal_i$.
 As in Section~\ref{sec:generalized}, each player $i$ also has a constraint set $\bbx_i \subseteq \prod_{j = 1}^N \xcal_j$ on the joint strategy of all players.
 With this setup, the Nash game is one in which, given all other players fix their strategies $x_{-i}^* \in \prod_{j \neq i} \xcal_j$, player $i$ seeks to optimize